Land Use Planning (BYG120)

 Coursework requirements

-All project work and excercises must be passed.
-Students who do not pass the mandatory acitivities will not gain access to the written exam.
+There is an individual compulsory assignment in addition to compulsory attendance during guidance session.
+Students who do not pass the compulsory acitivities will not gain access to the written exam.

 Course teacher(s)